fontesrp/youtube_stats/README.md

 ## Running locally
 To run the project locally, make sure that you have the right versions of Apache, MySQL and PHP installed.
 You will also need [Composer](https://getcomposer.org) to install the Google API.
-1. Clone the repository and run `composer install` in the root directory.
+1. Clone the repository
+2. run `composer install` in the root directory.
-2. Make sure Apache is configured to allow the use of `.htaccess` files in this folder
+3. Make sure Apache is configured to allow the use of `.htaccess` files in this folder
-3. That's it!
+4. That's it!

 ## Licence
 This project is available under the MIT License.
 For more information, check the [LICENSE](./LICENSE) file.